newrelic/newrelic-quickstarts/README.md

     This process is similar for all other entity directories.
 Also, if you don't want to create entities for a given type, delete the corresponding directory.

-5. In your pack's root directory, you'll find a `config.yml` file where you can configure your Quick start.
+5. In your pack's root directory, you'll find a `config.yml` file where you can configure your quickstart.
 Refer to our Contributing Guide(./CONTRIBUTING.md) for more details on Quick Start configurations.

 6. Commit your changes using the [Conventional Commit syntax](./CONTRIBUTING.md#using-conventional-commits):